JohnForster/CV/README.md

 #### Clean Code Advocate

-Over the course of the Makers bootcamp, I have developed a strong understanding of the ideas behind writing clean code, and take care to ensure that the code I write is test driven, DRY, and follows [SOLID principles](https://en.wikipedia.org/wiki/SOLID).
+Over the course of the Makers bootcamp, I have developed a strong understanding of the ideas behind writing clean code, and take care to ensure that the code I write is test driven, DRY, and follows SOLID principles.
+An example of my use of TDD and clean code can be found in my [Bank Tech Test][2], as listed above.

 #### Good Problem Solver and Fast learner.

 I have always enjoyed fixing things and understanding why they work, which is what lead me to enjoy maths and science when I was younger, and programming now.
 I have a good logical and analytical mind, and so I'm skilled at quickly working out where a problem lies and how to fix it.
+For my Makers final project, my main task was building the javascript models that would take an input and a desired output as strings, convert them to usable objects and work out array methods that would get from one to the other, including generating and testing potential function arguments.
+This can be found in the [projects section](#projects) above.
 I pick up new skills quickly, and this has helped me to stay ahead throughout the course.

 #### Good Team Player

 I work best as part of a team, and thrive on collaborative problem solving.
+At Makers, I was a keen proponent of pairing and social coding, finding that my teams were more productive when we worked together to solve problems, rather than working separately.
+Using Agile processes and XP values allowed me and my team members to keep up to speed on exactly what being done and needed to be done next.
 I am a good communicator, and I'm sure to make the effort to understand differing viewpoints when they arise.
 I come up with my best ideas when I have someone else to bounce them off, and find the social aspect of group work motivating and energising.

+#### Excited about Code
+I am passionate about tech, and am excited by the cutting edge and where the future of tech is headed.
+Artificial Intelligence, Virtual and Augmented Reality and the Internet of Things are all brimming with possibility, and I would love to be a part of realising that.
+I have contributed to SC2AI, a community effort to develop artificially intelligent bots capable of playing Starcraft II, which has been chosen as Google DeepMind's next target after Go.

+I attend tech meet-ups around london, including Tech for Good (a community dedicated to using technology to do good in the world), and an indie game development meet-up.

 ## Education